platomav/BIOSUtilities/README.md

 #### **Description**

 Parses Toshiba BIOS COM images and extracts their raw or compressed SPI/BIOS/UEFI firmware component.
-This utility is basically an easy to use python wrapper around [ToshibaComExtractor by LongSoft](https://github.com/LongSoft/ToshibaComExtractor).
+This utility is effectively a python wrapper around [ToshibaComExtractor by LongSoft](https://github.com/LongSoft/ToshibaComExtractor).
 The output comprises only a final firmware component which is directly usable by end users.

 #### **Usage**